-Vice Chancellor for Communications
+Vice Chancellor for Communications and Marketing

 Steve Ertel leads Vanderbilt University’s global communications strategy to help achieve the university’s goals and enhance Vanderbilt’s reputation and influence.
 He is responsible for all external and internal communications, marketing and digital strategy for the university.
 He joined the university in February 2017.